 As is well-known, despite his brother's death Reinhold continued to climb, comitting himself above all to the Himalayan giants.
-He was the first to complete all fouteen 8000m peaks, setting unique standards in process: he was the first to climb an 8000m peak alone (Nanga Parbat, 1978); together with Habeler he was the first to climb Everest without supplementary oxygen; he became the first to climb Everest solo (1978) and he was the first to link two 8000m peaks (1984).
-Duriing the 1970's and early '80's his unique style was at the very forefront of mountaineering, rendering him the most famous mountaineer in the world.
+He was the first to complete all fourteen 8000m peaks, setting unique standards in the process: he was the first to climb an 8000m peak alone (Nanga Parbat, 1978); together with Peter Habeler he was the first to climb Everest without supplementary oxygen; he became the first to climb Everest solo (1978) and he was the first to link two 8000m peaks (1984).
+During the 1970's and early '80's his unique style was at the very forefront of mountaineering, making him the most famous mountaineer in the world.

-Nanga Parbat was in many ways a milestone for Reinghold Messner.
-It was quite obvioulsy an epic, incredible traverse without precedents, but apart from being his first great Himalayan achievement, it represented a devastating experience in his life.
-It was without a doubt the most terrible and agonizing experience he encountered in the mountains, and probably in life.
-He returned alone, without his brother, who probably died buried beneath an avalanche during the descent.
+Nanga Parbat was in many ways a milestone for Reinhold Messner.
+It was quite obvioulsy an epic, incredible traverse without precedents, but apart from being his first great Himalayan achievement, it also came to represent a devastating experience that left deep marks.
+It was without a doubt the most terrible and agonizing experience he encountered in the mountains, and probably in his entire life.
+Reinhold returned alone, without his brother Günther, who probably died buried beneath an avalanche during the descent.
 During Reinhold's personal battle for survival he fought for days on end, alone, delicately suspended between life and death.

-What remained after his return was the incredible recollection of events and the pain of losing his brother, heightened further by former expedition members who, doubting Reinhold's words, insinuated he had abandoned his exhausted bother prior to the summit.
+What remained after his return was the incredible recollection of the turn of events and the pain of losing his brother, heightened further by the former expedition members who, doubting Reinhold's words, insinuated he had abandoned his exhausted bother prior to the summit.
 In all effects they accused him of having deliberately preferred summit success to his brother's salvation.